-Information should be provided, where appropriate, to evaluate if the phytosanitary treatment is feasible and applicable.
+Information should be provided, where appropriate, to evaluate if the hytosanitary treatment is feasible and applicable.
 This includes such items as:

-- procedure for carrying out the phytosanitary treatment (including ease of use, risks to operators, technical complexity, training required, equipment required, facilities needed) - cost of typical treatment facility and operational running costs if appropriate - commercial relevance, including affordability - extent to which other NPPOs have approved the treatment as a phytosanitary measure - availability of expertise needed to apply the phytosanitary treatment - versatility of the phytosanitary treatment (e.g. application to a wide range of countries, pests and commodities) - the degree to which the phytosanitary treatment complements other phytosanitary measures (e.g. potential for the treatment to be used as part of a systems approach for one pest or to complement treatments for other pests) - summary of available information of potential undesirable side-effects (e.g. impacts on the environment, impacts on non-target organisms, human and animal health) - applicability of treatment with respect to specific regulated article/pest combinations - technical viability - phytotoxicity and other effects on the quality of regulated articles, when appropriate - consideration of the risk of the target organism having or developing resistance to the treatment.
+- procedure for carrying out the phytosan ry treatment including ease of use, risks to operators, technical complexity, training required, equipment is tuired, facilitie needed) - cost of typical treatment facility and serational running sets if appropriate - commercial relevance, including affor bility - extent to which other NPPOs have approved the treatment as a phytosanitary measure - availability of expertise need to apply the phytosanitary treatment - versatility of the phytocaltary treal and (13, application to a wide range of countries, pests and commodities) - the degree to which the phytosanitary the thent complements other phytosanitary measures (e.g. potential for the treatment to based as and of a systems approach for one pest or to complement treatments for other pests) - summary of available is ormation of potential undesirable side-effects (e.g. impacts on the environment, impacts on pen-target ganisms, aman and animal health) - applicability on eatmed with spect to specific regulated article/pest combinations - techr al viabil - phy. exicity effects on the quality of regulated articles, when appropriate - consider a of the risk of the target organism having or developing resistance to the treatment.

-Treatment procedures should adequately describe the method for applying the treatment in a commercial setting.
+Treatment procedures ould adequately describe the method for applying the treatment in a commercial setting.